 “I just want it to stop,” returned the voice of a young boy.

 “This is the only way.
 You must put your trust in me.
 I will—”

-“My lord,” asked a voice from behind Asbjörn.
+“My lord,” asked a soldier from behind Asbjörn.
 “Is everything okay?”
-Asbjörn turned and gave the soldier a look that made the man’s face turn pale with fright.
+Asbjörn spun and gave the man a look that made his face turn pale with fright.

 Ypse nodded and said, “That will be all, Leon.”